input-output-hk/ouroboros-leios/Logbook.md

 - Will can reformat data we need for our simulations, so we don't end up with inconsistent input data sets.
 - We will use the [beta-distribution fit](docs/technical-report-1.md#stake-distribution) for representing the unevenness of the stake distribution in our simulations.

+### Rust simulation

+Generated new test data set to match geographical distribution of mainnet nodes.
+In this dataset, nodes belong to a region (and have an explicit region tag) and are physically clustered near other nodes in that region.

 ## 2024-12-09

 ### Nix development environment

 We previously had a `nix develop` environment for the Haskell simulation, but this was removed as the Haskell package evolved.
 Instead of re-nixifying this repository, I created a separate [ouroboros-leios.env](https://github.com/functionally/ouroboros-leios.env) repository where one can open a `nix develop` with the correct Haskell compiler and dependencies.

+### Rust simulation

+Roland has written a fully virtual clock.
+When finished, this will decouple the sim's performance from the wall clock, and ensure traffic timings are still correct even when there are too many messages to simulate in real time.

 ## 2024-12-06